cbrunet/python-poppler/docs/usage.rst

 copying it.

 You can create a numpy array using the :meth:`.memoryview` method.
-If you modify the array, image data will be automaticall modified as well.
+If you modify the array, image data will be automatically modified as well.

 .. code-block:: python